 The essential toolkit includes a few basic technologies that are handy in mitigating the risk of employee data theft:

 - Basic rules and policies are your first line of defense.
 For example, consider isolating emails sent to personal email accounts, prohibiting storage devices such as USB thumb drives, enforcing the least-privilege principle, and monitoring all changes to privileged group membership.
 Require password protection for all of your systems and computers, and ensure that each user chooses a strong password.

 - A process for revoking privileges upon user termination according to best practices (provided it is diligently followed across your organization, of course) will help you ensure that no departing employees retain any access to your IT infrastructure when they are no longer in the game.

-- Auditing tools with log collection and reporting functionalities are must-have for staying on top user activity.
-For instance, they will help you identify who read what sensitive data, or how many times a specific user tried to access a shared mailbox and what exactly they did there.
+- Auditing software solutions with log collection and reporting functionalities are must-have for staying on top of user activity.
+For instance, they will help you pinpoint who read what sensitive data, or how many times a specific user tried to access a shared mailbox and what exactly they did there.
 Integrated data loss prevention (DLP) capabilities will help you identify sensitive data and ensure it is not sent outside the organization without your notice by securing web and email gateways, encrypting emails, securing cloud access and more.

-- Identity and access management (IAM) technologies enable you to improve information security, optimize workflows, reduce errors and streamline compliance — all while covering the majority of identity-related issues, including compromised accounts, identity theft and data theft.
+- Identity and access management (IAM) technologies enable you to improve information security, optimize workflows, reduce errors and streamline compliance — all while covering the vast majority of identity-related issues, including compromised accounts, identity theft and data theft.

 - Privileged access management (PAM) helps you ensure that administrators and other privileged users have only the permissions they need at any given time to do their jobs, and to centrally monitor the activity of those users.

-- Cloud access security brokers (CASB) improve data security in the cloud by delivering visibility into user activity and notifying admins about suspicious actions that could indicate data theft by insiders or an external attack.
+- Cloud access security brokers (CASBs) improve data security in the cloud by delivering visibility into user activity and notifying admins about suspicious actions that could indicate data theft by insiders or an external attack.